ImmortalMarxist/hongyi-browser-translator/README.md

 <!-- ENGLISH TRANSLATION -->

-# First Use: Import the Extension into Microsoft Edge
+# First Use: Import the Extension into Microsoft Edge or another

 If this is your first time receiving the Hongyi ZIP archive, follow the steps below to install it. **A ZIP file cannot be loaded directly into Edge and must be extracted first.**